Guaranteed Admission to SDSU for SDCCD Students

 • Mathematical Concepts/Quantitative Reasoning

-• If you've taken SDSU courses via cross enrollment or Open University, maintain a minimum SDSU GPA of 2.0
+• If you have taken SDSU courses through Cross Enrollment or Open University, maintain a minimum SDSU GPA of 2.0.

-• Submit the Cal State Apply application between October 1 and December 1 and provide academic history updates in January, by the deadline
+• Submit the Cal State Apply application between October 1 and November 30 and provide academic history updates in January, by the deadline.

 If Applying to an ADT-approved Major, You Must: